ike9000e/Reg-To-File-Tune/readme.txt

 	startup, and what registry keys it redirects should be specified in its INI configuration file.

-	Enables creating of portable versions of applications that store configuration in Windows Registry.
+	Enables creating of portable versions of applications that now store their configuration in a disk file, rather than in Windows Registry.

 Configuration